-Restorations used with implants
+Restorations with Dental Implants

 Different restorations may be affixed to the implants, depending on the patient’s oral situation.